 [00:15:21] Ramit Sethi: Yeah.
-Management consultants called the airport test.
+Management consultants call it the airport test.
 If we get stuck in an airport, would we want to spend time with this person?
 And I'll tell you a story from my own college recruiting experience.
 So back in the day, I loved interviews.
-Same as you companies would come to campus and I get to dress up.
-I get to go into a room and talk about myself for 45 minutes and then find out if it worked or not.
+Same as you, companies would come to campus and I get to dress up.
+I'd get to go into a room and talk about myself for 45 minutes and then find out if it worked or not.
 I loved it.
 And I got a group of my friends together and we'd compare notes on different interviewing strategies and questions and answers that we'd given.
 And we started to get very good at this.
-And I remember my sophomore year.
-I interviewed at a company called Sun Microsystems.
+And I remember my sophomore year, I interviewed at a company called Sun Microsystems.

 [00:16:41] And after I got the offer, you know, I've made friends with my coworkers.
 Finally, I got the chance to ask him the question I'd been wanting to ask.
 "Why did you choose me over all these MBA students who have much more experience than I do?"
 And one of my closest coworkers, she said, "Look, basically everyone has good experience if they make it to the interview.
 We wanted someone who actually wanted to work here and someone who we liked."
 And it was that simple.

 [00:18:29] Jordan Harbinger: I wish I'd known this stuff when I first started getting jobs.
-Luckily, I got an awesome job on wall street back in the day and I was lucky because I blew several interviews before that.
-Because I thought, "Okay, whatever you do.
-Don't tell them things that might sound—" In fact, this was advice from our law school, like make sure you come across professionals.
+Luckily, I got an awesome job on Wall Street back in the day and I was lucky because I blew several interviews before that.
+Because I thought, "Okay, whatever you do, don't tell them things that might sound — " In fact, this was advice from our law school, like, "Make sure you come across professional."
 So I remember going to interview in the offices and they're like, "Okay, he's a little stiff."
 And I could get that they felt that about me.
 And then they take you to lunch.
 That was like the standard thing, junior associates or whatever, take you to lunch.
 And they'd go, "So what do you like to do?"
-And I'd be like, "I love reading and I love travel," and they'd go, "Oh, what are you traveling?"
+And I'd be like, "I love reading, and I love travel," and they'd go, "Oh, where do you travel?"

 [00:19:06] Jordan Harbinger: Yeah.